DishaSingh122/Civic-Issue-Reporting-System/README.md

-# Civic-Issue-Reporting-System
+# College-Issue-Reporting-System
-A web-based platform designed to empower citizens to report, track, and resolve civic issues in their community.
-This system provides a simple and transparent way for residents to raise concerns such as potholes, broken streetlights, sanitation problems, or other local infrastructure issues, while enabling authorities to respond efficiently
+A digital platform built to help students, faculty, and staff report and track issues within a college campus.
+From classroom maintenance to administrative concerns, this system ensures problems are logged, categorized, and resolved efficiently, fostering a more responsive and transparent campus environment.